 If you have any questions regarding the disability benefit procedure, contact a Michigan Social Security disability lawyer as initial consultations are usually free.

-Mr. Joshua Syme is one of Zamler, Mellen & Shiffman, P.C.’s experienced Michigan personal injury attorneys.
+Mr. Donald Schiffman is one of Zamler, Mellen & Schiffman, P.C.’s experienced Michigan personal injury attorneys.
 At Zamler, Mellen & Shiffman, P.C., we know how to use the law to pursue Social Security Disability benefits for injured workers and are rated #1 by The Detroit News.
 Our Michigan personal injury lawyers have helped over 150,000 people and recovered hundreds of millions of dollars for our clients in personal injury cases.